updated on May 9th, 2019

 All helicopters take off from the Downtown Manhattan Heliport.
 It isn’t far away from mass transit stops, making it easy to get to.

-These tours go well over $200 in price, but if you can squeeze it into your budget, it’s well worth your time.
-Take their Private Tour, which circles around the Statue of Liberty and other NYC landmarks for incredible photo opportunities.
+These tours start at $169/person, but if you can squeeze it into your budget, it’s well worth your time.